Cloudflare-Mining/Cloudflare-Datamining/README.md

 - `entitlements`: This isn't automated, but tracks a list of all known entitlements for accounts and zones.
 - `gates`: This tracks the active gates used for A/B experiments on the dash, etc.
 - `github-repos`: This tracks updates, additions, etc. to all GitHub repos under the Cloudflare org.
+- `jobs`: This tracks Cloudflare job post listings, which can reveal upcoming projects.
 - `marketing`: This extracts the raw JSON data for the marketing site, cloudflare.com.
 - `other`: This tracks some other miscellaneous data (like IPs), not tracked by other scripts.
 - `packages`: This tracks updates and any new packages owned by Cloudflare.